 Like motorcyclists, truckers are also at heightened risk of road construction injuries, as it takes longer in a truck to slow down and make other adjustments when approaching a roadwork zone.
 Accidents involving semi-trucks are nightmare scenarios in any case, but injuries and fatalities can be especially extreme when a long line of cars is piled up with nowhere to go and a truck is bearing down fast.

 Reach Out to a Construction Accident Lawyer Now

 It’s easy to see how road construction zones cause injuries and serious accidents.
 Have you been injured in or around a road construction zone?
 Unfortunately, you’re not alone, but the construction accident lawyers at Christensen Law have plenty of experience helping injury victims like you throughout the state of Michigan.

-Reach out by phone at 248-213-4900 or by submitting the contact form below.
+Reach out by phone or by submitting the contact form below.
 We’ll get a free consultation lined up for you as soon as possible so you can explore your options after a roadwork-related accident.